Jennifer Cihi

 Jennifer Cihi (born April 2, 1966) is an American singer/actress who performed on Broadway, television, commercial jingles and provided several songs for animated series and films.
 She is best known for being the original English dub singer of Sailor Moon, starring in Nickelodeon's Roundhouse, singing the Hot Pockets national jingle and performing in the Broadway National Tour of Annie.

 Early life

 Cihi was born in Ossining, New York, but her family moved to the west coast when she was an infant.
-She grew up in San Jose, California where she performed on stage at the Children's Musical Theatre of San Jose.
+She grew up in San Jose, California where she performed on stage at Children's Musical Theater San Jose.
 She had leading roles in The Wizard of Oz and Bye Bye Birdie, along with being a featured performer in a series of productions.
 She spent a year of middle school on tour with Annie, where she schooled at the theatre between shows.
 She was an avid skier and swimmer and had a passion for poetry.
 Cihi graduated from Presentation High School in San Jose, California in 1984.